BLOG ARTICLE

 Regulatory Considerations for Stablecoins

 To run a successful stablecoin operation, you must strike a balance between innovation and risk management in the financial system.
-This means taking the time to fully understand and comply with your market’s regulations.
+This means taking the time to fully understand and comply with your market's regulations.
+Stablecoins function in both traditional and digital financial markets, making them subject to more regulatory scrutiny than standard cryptocurrencies.
+Key regulatory considerations for these digital currencies include:

 - Liquidity: Token issuers must maintain reserves on a 1:1 basis to ensure customer assets are fully safeguarded.